d12frosted/elpa-mirror/gnu/jinx-readme.txt

   file `/usr/share/enchant-2/enchant.ordering'.
 Enchant uses Hunspell as default backend for most languages.
 There are a few exceptions.
 For English Enchant prefers Aspell and for Finnish and Turkish special backends called Voikko and Zemberek are used.
-On non-Linux operating systems Enchant may also integrate with the spell-checker provided by the operating system.
+On some operating systems Enchant may also integrate with the system spell-checker.

   Depending on the backend the personal dictionary will be taken from different locations, e.g., `~/.aspell.LANG.pws' or